oslabs-beta/anago/dev/eksctlREADME.md

 2. From command line, run ‘aws configure’ and enter AuthID and AuthSecret
    AuthID: **\***
    AuthSecret: **\***
-3. Change ~/.aws/config to the following:
+3. Entering your credentials automatically creates the secret file: ~/.aws/config.
+Find the file on your local machine by typing 'command-shift-g' within your Finder.
+You have to change the secret file to the following:

 > [default]
 > region = us-east-2